We charged five teams of two -- made up of one

 the following categories.

-These are the campaigns that touch a cultural nerve.
-These campaigns represent the best example of a compelling trend or movement.
+These are campaigns that touch a cultural nerve and represent the best example of a compelling trend or movement.
 These ads are an active part of cultural dialogue in a connected world.

 When advertising is at its best, it can do more than sell a product or even inspire emotion -- it can teach its audience something new.
 As the educational sector begins to explore diverse possibilities for funding and implementation, we want to unearth the kind of ads that compliment and facilitate learning.